Cronitor will alert you if your job runs longer than expected. These alerts provide value beyond simple pass/fail alerts, for example:

 exec this is done for you automatically.
 For more details on ping URL endpoints and where you should integrate your ping requests,

 /complete pings, Cronitor is able to calculate an expected duration range for your job.

 The predictions grow more accurate as we learn more about your job performance but will not work perfectly for every job.
 If it's normal for job runtime to vary significantly,

 or if you are receiving has not completed alerts earlier than you would like, you can provide a fixed runtime duration:

-/run URL and send the alert once
+/run endpoint and send an alert if

 alerts within 1 minute of failure.